submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 4) Navigate to the project's releases page and create the release for the new version.

-Wait for the project's new images to be generated and published to quay.
+Wait for the project's new images to be generated and published to Quay.

 For `submariner`: